42zen/subenum/ARTICLE.md

-# Sublist3r is dead, so I rebuilt it and added it to pypi
+# Sublist3r is outdated, so I rebuilt it and published it on PyPI

+When it comes to hacking a server, the first critical step is **recon**naissance.
+We need to find out how many doors there are so we can picklock them.
+And to do that, we find subdomains.
+If hacking into `facebook.com` is too hard, we will hack into `creators.facebook.com` and try to gain some access from there instead. `facebook.com` is the domain, `creators.facebook.com` is a subdomain.

-A few months ago, I started pen-testing companies for bounties again.
-The first step of any cybersecurity audit is **recon**naissance, and a major part of that is **finding subdomains**.
-To do this, there's a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
+To find subdomains, there's a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
 After using the tool for a while, I noticed it missed a subdomain listed on VirusTotal.
 Upon debugging, I discovered that **only one** of the tool's APIs was functioning properly, while the others were **completely outdated**.

 ![debugging](./images/debugging.png)